 The young man replied quickly as he had no desire to be beaten yet again.
 ‘There are only three ways.
 Turn right here and cross the ‘Pays du Salt’, alternatively descend into Quillian and follow the mountain pass over the ‘Col de St Louis’ or go further north to Couisa and go through either ‘Arques’ or ‘Rennes les Bains ‘and then through the ‘Gorges d’Algy’

 ‘And these are the only ways across the Pyrenees?’

 ‘There are the Cathar trails, secret paths, which wend their way over the mountaintops, avoiding steep climbs, but demanding good knowledge of the route.
 I have no knowledge of them whatsoever.’

 He hesitated.
 ‘Also there is a legend that the Cathars used to travel both ways through the Gorge du St Pierre Lyse, just upstream from Quillian, if true it would give rapid access to Aragon, but I don’t believe it.
 At most times of the year the river Aude floods through the gorge and I think it would be impossible to walk, ride or swim against the flow!’

 ‘Pierre du Lyse, that’s probably the way they intended to go. but in a cart it would not be possible.’

 ‘If you were badly injured and money was not a problem where would you go?

-‘Over the Pays du Salt to the leper colony at Ax les Thermes or to the thermal baths at Rennes les Bains.
-There are very skilled doctors at both places helping the people who are hoping the hot springs will cure their ailments’
+‘Over the Pays du Salt to the leper colony at Ax les Thermes or alternatively to the thermal baths at Rennes les Bains.
+There are very skilled doctors at both places helping the people who are hoping the hot springs will cure their ailments.’

 ‘If I was badly injured, yes, I would.
 The doctors there have an excellent reputation and it is all subsidised by the King.
 But to be truthful the doctors at Rennes les Bains are just as good but probably more expensive.’